Anna is an online writer who covers a variety of business topics.

 Below is the PEST analysis for the Coca-Cola Company, a global enterprise that has ranked as one of Fortune's top ten most-admired companies for the past consecutive five years.

 Political Analysis and Factors

 The Food and Drug Administration (FDA) regards non-alcoholic beverages such as Coca-Cola as within the food category.
 The government regulates the manufacturing procedure for these products.
 Companies that fail to meet the government's standards are subject to fines.
-Coca-Cola is also subject to the Occupational Safety and Health Act and to local, state, federal, and foreign environmental regulations.
+Coca-Cola is also subject to the Occupational Safety and Health Act and local, state, federal, and foreign environmental regulations.
 Following are some of the factors that are influencing Coca-Cola's operations:

-- Changes in laws and regulations: changes in accounting standards, taxation requirements (tax rate changes, modified tax law interpretations, the entrance of new tax laws), and environmental laws either in domestic or foreign authorities.
+- Changes in laws and regulations: changes in accounting standards, taxation requirements (tax rate changes, modified tax law interpretations, the entrance of new tax laws), and environmental laws either by domestic or foreign authorities.

 - Changes in the non-alcoholic business era: competitive product and pricing policy pressures and the ability to maintain or earn a share of sales in the worldwide market compared to rivals.